Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 20: Perf: Optimize performance of database to ensure stability. at 2024-11-25 17:48:56
 * Commit 21: Docs: Add tests for module to support new requirements. at 2024-11-25 12:06:32
 * Commit 22: Perf: Refactor code in tests to improve user experience. at 2024-11-25 09:18:47
+* Commit 23: Docs: Configure CI for dependencies to enhance functionality. at 2024-11-26 15:05:25